cypress-io/cypress-documentation/source/faq/questions/using-cypress-faq.md

 ## {% fa fa-angle-right %} How can I parallelize my runs?

-You can read more about parallelization {% issue 64 'here' %}.
+You can read more about parallelization {% url 'here' parallelization %}.

 ## {% fa fa-angle-right %} Is Cypress compatible with Sauce Labs and BrowserStack?